thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 ## Acknowledgement

-[Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for fixing the flaws in my thinking.
+[Trond Hjorteland](https://www.linkedin.com/in/trondhjort/) for ensuring there are no the flaws in my thinking.

 ## The Series: Navigating the Shades